Identifying Hazards and Communicating Risks

 Thinking outside the box

 Julie Richards consults Dr. Rao because she is concerned about her eyes which have been red and irritated ever since she spent a day cleaning out the basement last week.
-She wonders if it is related to radon gas.
-She heard radon is a problem in the area and that it accumulates in basements.
-Dr. Rao is well aware that the environment can cause health problems.
-For him, the notion of environment includes the natural one, the built or man-made one and the social environment.
+She heard radon gas is a problem in the area and that it accumulates in basements.
+She wonders if her eye problem may be related to radon gas.
+Dr. Rao is well aware that the environment can cause health problems, but he very much doubts that radon can cause eye irritation.
+For him, the notion of environment includes the combination of natural, built and social environments.
+Glancing through his records, he notices that this is not the first time someone in the Richards family has experienced such problems, so rather than merely dismiss the radon idea he decides to take a broader-ranging history.

 Identifying Environmental Problems

-Environmental hazards (see Definition box below: Hazards and risks) cause a wide range of diseases and environmental factors are involved in the aetiology of virtually every illness.
-Although a high index of suspicion is essential for diagnosis, once diagnosed, environmentally-induced diseases often respond to simple environmental solutions.
+Environmental hazards (see Definition box below: Hazards and risks) contribute to cause a wide range of diseases and environmental factors are involved in the aetiology of virtually every illness.
+Environmental hazards are often complicated by how ubiquitous they can be and the scale of remediation that may be required to address them, as with soil contamination by effluents, or air pollution.
+In other instances, a disease caused by specific environmental hazards may respond to a simple solution such as cleaning or wearing protective equipment.
 Moreover, many patients worry about elements of their environment that have little or no effect on health, so physicians need to be able to distinguish those that are hazardous from those that are not.
 To diagnose an illness as predominantly environmental in origin, physicians have to include a thorough environmental assessment in their history-taking.
-Clues that an illness is caused by an environmental factor include:
+Clues that an illness is caused, in part or wholly, by an environmental factor include:

 - The patient suspects it

-- The pattern of illness is atypical; for example, the patient is not in the usual age group, the usual risk factors are absent, the course of the illness is unusual, the symptoms do not respond to the usual treatments
+- Local epidemiology: for example, the pattern of illness is atypical; the patient is not in the usual age group; the common non-environmental risk factors are absent; and if the environmental hazard persists the symptoms may not respond to the usual treatments.

 - There is no obvious other cause for the illness

-- The signs and symptoms suggest specific toxins, such as lead or mercury poisoning.
+- The signs and symptoms suggest specific toxic substances, such as lead or mercury poisoning.

 Hazards and risks

-Risk is the probability that a health effect (damage) will occur.
+Risk is the probability that a damaging health effect will occur.

 Threat refers to how severe will be the damage that may occur.